 This is by far, a great solution for increasing the CFM of your compressed air system.
 Not only this but adding a second tank will allow the compressor to have greater cooling time.
 Well, this is under the assumption that you’re not drawing more CFM from the air compressor system than your pump can actually generate.
 If you wish to learn more about the compressed air system as a whole, visit this Atlas Copco article.

 This can also be a great technique for reducing the stress on the air compressor let’s say, for example, your compressor has a 50% duty cycle and it spends say 10 minutes working (on) and 4 minutes resting (off) then you’re over-stressing it!

 Check out our guide to air compressor duty cycles for more information.

 Note: It’s important to understand that adding a second air tank to your compressor increases the CFM of the compressed air system and NOT the air compressor pump CFM.
 The actual CFM available at the outlet of the air tank is separate from the air compressor pump CFM.

 So on that note, you could get 20 CFM out of your 10 CFM-rated air compressor by having a large enough set of air receiver tanks to hold the volume.
-This 20 CFM would only be available for a fixed period of time, as the 10 CFM-rated air compressor pump would not be able to keep up with this demand.
+This 20 CFM would only be available for a fixed period, as the 10 CFM-rated air compressor pump would not be able to keep up with this demand.

 How to Connect Two Air Compressor Tanks